hassankhan007-coder/haasancoder-demo/README.md

-# haasancoder-demo
+# hassancoder-demo
-This is my first Git repositry.
+This is my first Git repository.
+Author-Muhammadumairhasssan